Buying A Houston Home? Do You Know What NOT To Buy?

 3. Home Appearance

-Power lines make houses look unattractive and may reduce land value.
-Lower market prices are not enough to compensate for the bad view.
+Power lines are unattractive and may reduce land value.
+Lower market prices aren’t enough to compensate for the bad view.

 Resale Issue #9: Awkward / Choppy Floor Plans